napo/phdfbk/opencalls/_posts/2016-06-01-uni_genova.markdown

 ---

-title: Join call with Universty of Genova
+title: Join call with University of Genova
 layout: default
 Topic: Computer Science and Systems Engineer
 Number of positions: 4